What is Arnica and Does Arnica Really Work?

 Warnings and Side effects.

 • Pure arnica herb is poisonous.
 Homeopathic doses are generally considered safe to use.
 Homeopathic arnica creams or gels may cause burning and skin irritation.
+Only use proven and tested products on your skin such as the organic products of Batanabio.

 • Risks.
 Always talk to a natural medicine provider or a doctor before using arnica.
 When swallowed, pure arnica can cause rapid heartbeat, gastrointestinal problems, kidney and liver damage, coma, and death.
 Don’t use undiluted arnica topically on broken or sensitive skin.